berkayalan/tum-makeathon-2022/README.md

 ![This is our team](tum-team.jpeg)

-## Connect with our Team : Databled
+## Connect with our Team : Techmakers

 - [Shivangi Singh](https://www.linkedin.com/in/shivangi-singh-59a8b779/)
 - [Berkay Alan](https://www.linkedin.com/in/berkayalan/)